ryangray/quickfont/README.md

 Just be aware that the `CLEAR` command with a memory address also does clear the variables like the regular `CLEAR` command, so you will need to do that at the beginning of your program before setting variables.

+## Revision History

+### Version 2.0 - 4 September 1985
+This was pretty much as it was in the printed listing with a few flaws and probably not the last version I made, but it will be a while before I get to resurrecting files from my old tapes.

+### Version 2.0a - 6 June 2022
+I started to make improvements and fix a few issues.
+It adds foreground color changing for the preview box and shortcuts for selecting most of the extended mode characters.
+It also adds using the arrow keys to move the edit cursor around, mostly since emulators map the arrow keys to the Sinclair cursor keys (shifted 5 to 8).

+### Version 2.1 - 11 June 2022
+I started to change the look a bit more.
+I don't remember why I used uppercase so much; it gave it a ZX81 look.
+I think I didn't like the lowercase in the Sinclair font very much, so was avoiding it whereas everyone else was mad about it since it was new and not too many micros at the time had lowercase.

+Several small changes, including improvements to the exit screen saying how to use the font.
+I better optimized the edit key loop to make it more responsive.
+An improvement in test mode when typing near the end of a line or bottom of the screen.